-- e. a two-form entry primary school to be provided in parallel with the progress of housing development, with at least a one form entry primary school to be open the first September before the completion of 300 dwellings, or at a specified date whichever is the later, having regard to the relevant policy of the Local Education Authority; - f. appropriate contributions towards secondary education provision, as determined by the local education authorities; - g. a neighbourhood centre as a social and retail hub for the new community to be provided in accordance with a phasing plan to be agreed with the Local Planning Authority to include some or all of the following: - i. a supermarket or shops to meet local convenience needs; - ii. a public house/café; - iii. a doctors' surgery; - iv. a community hall; and - v. other community facilities or upgrade of existing facilities; - h. a multifunctional green infrastructure network, including: - i. green corridors along Scraptoft Brook to retain its value as an important

-- wildlife corridor, including designation of part of the area as a Local Wildlife Site: - ii. open space, sport and recreation facilities including equipped play space and sports pitches in accordance with Policy GI2; and - iii. a new cemetery in accordance with Policy GI3;
+- e. a two-form entry primary school to be provided soon after the completion of 300 dwellings; - f. appropriate contributions towards secondary education provision, as determined by the local education authorities; - g. a neighbourhood centre as a social and retail hub for the new community to be provided before the completion of 700 dwellings, to include some or all of the following: - i. a supermarket or shops to meet local convenience needs; - ii. a public house/café; - iii. a doctors' surgery; - iv. a community hall; and - v. other community facilities or upgrade of existing facilities; - h. a multifunctional green infrastructure network, including: - i. green corridors along Scraptoft Brook to retain its value as an important wildlife corridor, including designation of part of the area as a Local Wildlife Site: - ii. open space, sport and recreation facilities including equipped play space and sports pitches in accordance with Policy GI2, and - iii. a new cemetery in accordance with Policy GI3;